threefoldtech/tfchain/substrate-node/development.md

 ## Update the chain spec

-When the [tfchain_pallets](https://github.com/threefoldtech/tfchain_pallets) have been updated, the chainspec needs to be updated if you want to start a new chain.
+The [chainspecs](./chainspecs) need to be updated if you want to start a new chain.

 ## Single-Node Development Chain